-Premium Rate Conversion Model: model to be used for the purpose of this Sector Understanding in order to convert up-front premium fees into spreads and vice versa, in which the interest rate and the discount rate used shall be the relevant CIRR base rate in the currency of the transaction.
+Premium Rate Conversion Model: model agreed by and made available to the Participants, to be used for the purpose of this Sector Understanding in order to convert up-front premium fees into spreads and vice versa, in which the interest rate and the discount rate used shall be 4.6%; such rate shall be reviewed regularly by the Participants.

-Prior Notification: a notification made at least ten calendar days before issuing any commitment, using the reporting form set out in Annex V.
+Prior Notification: a notification made at least ten calendar days before issuing any commitment, using the reporting form set out in Annex IV.